 I opted to serve the soufflés from the ramekins they took their first bake in, rather than taking them out and turning them, and was pleased with the results.
 In fact, there’s one left in the fridge!

-I hope you’ve enjoyed my cheesy ideas.
+I hope you’ve enjoyed my cheesy ideas for the Love Cheese challenge.
 I’ll be contemplating further adventures while I give that leftover soufflé its second bake.